When do I need to do an Impact Assessment?

 - Please also ensure your document name reflects the title (subject) and date in YYYYMM format.
 For example, devonchange201910.

 - If your impact assessment is in another published report or webpage, please forward the link.

 My service has ten policies to be reviewed – do I have to do an Impact Assessment for each one?

 Not necessarily.
 It might make more sense to review all the policies together to judge their cumulative impact, or it might be more manageable to review a large policy its own.
 Do whatever makes the process manageable and meaningful.

-If the guidance above seems daunting, one to one coaching/mentoring or advice is also available from the Corporate Equality Officer.
+If the guidance above seems daunting, one to one or team coaching/mentoring or advice may be available (subject to capacity) from the Lead Officer for Equality, Diversity and Inclusion.
 Please make contact at the earliest opportunity (before you begin your assessment).
-Half day workshops can also be arranged for teams.

-Also contact the Corporate Equality Officer to book some time at an Equality Reference Group ‘Surgery’ (a group of external stakeholders from the Voluntary/Community Sector) – please do this early on in your process.
+Also contact the Lead Officer for Equality, Diversity and Inclusion if you would like to consult the Equality Reference Group ‘Surgery’ (a group of external stakeholders from the Voluntary/Community Sector) – please do this early on in your process.
 Meetings are held six times a year.